Norwood Bridge

-The Norwood Bridge is a five-span, 167 m vehicular bridge over the Red River in Winnipeg, Manitoba.
-The bridge links downtown Winnipeg with the Norwood neighbourhood of St. Boniface, Winnipeg, and serves Route 52.
+The Norwood Bridge is a five-span, 167 m vehicular bridge over the Red River in Winnipeg, Manitoba, Canada.
+The bridge links downtown Winnipeg with the Norwood neighbourhood of St. Boniface, and serves Route 52.

 The bridge bears a sculpture, called River Arch, between the east and west spans at the southern landing.

 River Arch

 River Arch is the sculpture that sits upon the Norwood Bridge, between the east and west spans at the southern landing.

 The sculpture was commissioned by the City of Winnipeg and was the winning proposal in a national competition by artist Catherine Widgery.
 The sculpture is made of stone, stainless steel, aluminum, gold leaf, and concrete, and includes an arch and two 40 ft columns, each topped with golden sheaves of wheat.
 The arch bears a pixelated image from a photograph of a harvested field.
 Each column bears a sculpture of the head of a bison on each side of the base.